raphaelattias/apple-stock-analytics/README.md

 # What is the role of the media coverage in explaining stock market fluctuations?

 The full data story can be found here: [www.thepandariders.com](https://thepandariders.com/).
+For the best experience we would recommend you to use Google Chrome and avoid Safari.
 Enjoy!

 ### Abstract and research questions
 <img align="right" width="300" height="300" src="figures/wordcloud_apple.png">